pascalopitz/unoffical-sonos-controller-for-linux/README.md

 First I was tinkering with chrome apps and sonos, but chrome apps are a dying platform, so I've moved over to Electron.
-The project is written in mostly ES6 and utilizes Preact and Redux to manage the UI
+The project is written in mostly ES6 and utilizes React and Redux to manage the UI

 ![](http://pascalopitz.github.io/unoffical-sonos-controller-for-linux/screenshots/screenshot_1.png?raw=true)